wildfly/quickstart/README.md

         b) Application User (application-users.properties)
         (a):

-    At the prompt, press enter to take the default Management User
+    At the prompt, press enter to use the default Management User
 4. You should see the following response:

         Enter the details of the new user to add.
         Realm (ManagementRealm) :

     If the quickstart README specifies a realm, type it here.
-Otherwise, press enter to take the default `ManagementRealm`.
+Otherwise, press enter to use the default `ManagementRealm`.
 5. When prompted, enter the following

         Username : admin